BoykaFramework/boyka-framework/README.md

 </details>

 <details>
-  <summary>💻 Common Page Object for Web and Android</summary>
+  <summary>💻 Common Page Object for Web, Android and iOS</summary>

-This is how you can create a common page object for both Web and Android.
+This is how you can create a common page object for all Web, Android and iOS.

 ```java
 import io.appium.java_client.AppiumBy;